The Kavaliers

 The Kavaliers were an early 1960s New Zealand rock and roll band that evolved out of a group called The Zodiacs and were fronted by Samoan born lead singer Freddie Keil.
 They released a string of singles in the 1960s.
 The band's name would be resurrected in the 2000s by Freddie's younger brother Alphonso Keil.

 The Zodiacs

 The Zodiacs were fronted by Freddie Keil on lead vocals.
-John Murphy was their lead guitarist and Freddie's younger brother Alphonso Keil was the rhythm guitarist.
+Jimmy Murphy was their lead guitarist and Freddie's younger brother Alphonso Keil was the rhythm guitarist.
 Vic Williams was the drummer and John Harrison the bassist while Jimmy Langabeer played piano.
 After scuppered plans to record with the La Gloria label, they recorded on the Zodiac Records label.
 As such, they changed their name from the Zodiacs to the Kavaliers.
 When they were still called the Zodiacs, while Freddie Keil had returned to Western Samoa for a short time, they were fronted by Terry Dean and the Nitebeats singer, Terry Dean (also known as Terry Fidow).